Budget 2018: Start-up concerns given a miss, says Mohandas Pai

 -

+Several experts expect this to be detrimental in two ways: One, tax-free exits for shareholders, which has traditionally balanced the increased compliance burden of listing, might have an impact on the appetite of start-ups to list; two, from a liquidity perspective, the effect this might have on foreign institutional investors and domestic investors, for whom the tax-free gains would temper the inherent volatility of listed start-ups, is still unknown.

-The FM's promise to rationalise foreign direct investment will be welcomed by both start-ups and investors
+The finance minister’s promise to rationalise foreign direct investment will be welcomed by both start-ups and investors.
+If the regime is more streamlined, this would be a great boon to the Stay in India initiative, as we might see the rise of start-ups with an Indian parent and a foreign subsidiary.

 RECOMMENDED FOR YOU